alemartinello/alemartinello.github.io/_posts/2022-04-25-ml-governance.md

 published: true
 ---

-# AI and machine learning in the financial sector: Five focus points
 You might know that the #europeancommission has submitted a [proposal for an AI act](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A52021PC0206).

 The proposal defines high-risk AI systems, requires minimum governance structures for such systems, and imposes large fines for lack of compliance, up to 6% of a firm's global turnover.